euandre10/42-libft/README.md

 # 42 - Libft.

+## Some notes first..
+⚠️ - I am not officially participating in any 42 courses nor have participated in anytime. <br>
+⚠️ - I do not recommend using this repository or any of its material as an example for the real 42 projects.<br>
+⚠️ - I followed most of the rules specified in the project PDF, but here and there i changed some things to my way.<br>
+⚠️ - By the way, i found the project PDF and all its other files here in Github.<br>
+⚠️ - I do not own anything here.
+All copyrights/ownership of the files and projects goes to 42.<br> 🟩 - Last but not least: English is not my first language (as you will see 😅), but we try it anyway. 😉

+If needed you can contact me clicking <a href="https://github.com/euandre10">here</a>.<br>

+## About this repository.

 🧑‍💻 Last update: 20/09/25.<br>
-🇧🇷 <b>pt-BR</b> version, click <a href="">here</a>.<br>
+🇧🇷 For the portuguese version, click <a href="">here</a>.<br>

-1. <a href="https://github.com/euandre10/42-libft/edit/master/README.md#about-this-repository">About this repository</a><br>
-2. <a href="https://github.com/euandre10/42-libft/edit/master/README.md#functions">Mandatory part (Functions)</a><br>

-## About this repository.
+📄 For the project file, click <a href="">here</a>.<br>

-I learned about <b>42</b> and their projects in this <a href="https://youtu.be/oUPaJxk6TZ0?t=2778">video</a> from <b>Fábio Akita</b> (which i highly recommend!) and got instantly curious about it.
-After some searches here and there, i found some of their material and PDFs in their students repositories here in Github and just started to practice and do the exercises and projects.
-The first one i tried was the 'Piscine' exercises, which i did almost entirely but never got to post it here.<br>
+I learned about <b>42</b> and their projects in this <a href="https://youtu.be/oUPaJxk6TZ0?t=2778">video</a> from <b>Fábio Akita</b> (which i highly recommend, even if you don't speak portuguese!) and got instantly curious about it.
+Unfortunately i cannot make it into the 42 in SP or RJ, mainly due to logistical and financial dificulties.
+But after some searches here and there on the internet, i was lucky enough to found some of the materials in their students repositories here in Github and just started to practice and do the exercises right away. <br>

+The first one i tried was the 'Piscine' exercises, which i did almost entirely but never got to post it here.
+While i made this one, i learned i lot about the terminal and about scripting.
+Changed my main operational system to Arch Linux (after getting beated several times trying to do it, of course 😂) and from that day on i always try to keep learning and practicing new things, because that's the first thing that you'll learn while doing anything from 42 - Learn how to learn anything.
+Even if you don't know a thing the specific matter, go after it!<br>

+Then i made this **libft** project several times (made it then delete), just to practice and to try doing the same code and functions in a different way (changing loops, using pointers to iterate instead of index variables, doing the shortest code possible for a function, implementing error handling in some functions, etc).
+I mean, i guess that's the way you really learn something new, trying and doing it again and again and not doing just one time and leaving it, right?
+For now the only difference is that this time i posted it here and im planning to move on to their next project "**get-next-line**".

-My main goal here is to get better at programming and computer science overall while trying to learn new things in this "non-standard way", which i really prefer 😅.
+With all that said, my main goal here and in any other project is only one: to get better at computer science and programming overall while having fun doing it, which is the most important part i guess. 😅

-### Some notes...
-· Just so you know, english is not my first language (you can see it right haha), but i try anyway. 😉<br>
-· <b>I am not officialy participating in any 42 courses.</b> Like i said, main goal here is to learn new stuff and to have fun while doing it.<br>
-· I don't recommend using this repository or any material as an example for the real 42 projects/exercises/tests.<br>
-· Followed most of the exercises and projects rules but here and there i changed some things to my way, to what i think it was best.<br>
-· Only did the first and second functions parts.
-The bonus part will be done in the future.<br>
-· All .c files have a small "doc" in it, explaining the function, its parameters, etc. I'll try to do it in an separeted file too.<br>

-## Mandatory part (Libc and Custom-made functions).
+## Libft - Mandatory part.
+The whole project must have about 40+ functions in total, so i though that it will be better if the functions were divided in categories to make it easier to find and to know about.
+They were divided in 3 categories: **memory**, **strings**, **utilities**.
+Every function has a brief comment in its '.c' file, explaining everything about the specific function and how it works.<br><br>
+This mandatory part only contains the first two parts - the Libc functions of the first part and the custom-made functions of the second part.
+I didn't made the bonus part (which contains functions for the linked list data structure) yet, which i will try to do it in the near future.

 ### Memory functions.
 Functions that directly manipulate memory in C - *allocate, deallocate, set values and copy 'n' bytes*.<br>
 | Name         | Category     | Prototype                                                   | Description                                                             |